jhusain/compositional-functions/README.md

 });
 ```

-Here is the definition of the Symbol.composeFrom function:
+Here is the definition of the Symbol.compose function:

 ```JavaScript
 Promise[Symbol.compose] = function(genF) {